-But many term life insurance policies offer convertibility, meaning the full policy or a fraction thereof can later be converted to permanent life insurance, Carbray said.
+But many term life insurance policies offer convertibility, meaning the full policy or a fraction thereof can later be converted to permanent life insurance.
 (Learn more: Not all term policies are equal)

 In other words, getting an inexpensive term policy while you’re young and healthy keeps your options open to switch to a different type of life insurance that might be appropriate when you’re older.
 (Get a price quote here)

 Carbray said he thinks it’s a very good idea to purchase life insurance in your 20s to lock in your insurability.
 You can protect current and future liabilities for a negligible cost with term life insurance, he said.
 If you wait until your 40s, your premiums will be higher because you’re older and you risk being less insurable.

 For instance, a 21-year-old non-smoking female in excellent health can get a 20-year term policy with a death benefit of $100,000 for about $110 a year.
 The same policy for a 40-year-old climbs to a little under $150 a year.1

 The price difference gets wider with permanent life insurance, like a whole life policy, which offers more features and coverage for life.
 For instance, for the same 21-year-old above, could get a whole life policy with the same $100,000 death benefit for $1,106 a year (payable until they reach age 65).
 The 40-year-old would pay $2,405 a year (until age 65).2